- Purchase the complete Expat Arrivals Budapest Guide (PDF)

 Taxis in Budapest

-There are numerous taxi companies operating in the city.
+There are a number of taxi companies operating in the city.
 Taxis offer a fast and reasonably cheap way of getting around Budapest.
 Not all taxi drivers will be able to speak English, so it’s a good idea for expats to have their destination written down in Hungarian to show the driver and avoid any confusion.
-Although taxis can be hailed on the street, it often works out cheaper to call ahead and order a taxi beforehand.
+Although taxis can be hailed on the street, it often works out cheaper to call ahead and order a taxi in advance.

-Hungarian legislature has suspended ridesharing apps like Uber.
+Hungarian legislature has suspended ridesharing apps such as Uber.
 However, app-based transport services such as Fotaxi, City Taxi and the Taxify operate in Budapest.
 As these services follow Hungarian regulation, fares are the same as traditional taxi services.

 Driving in Budapest